dxw/playbook/index.markdown

    We’re open about our values and the way we work in dxw digital.
 We give our team members a voice because we’re proud of our diverse and inclusive culture.

+### Finance

+#### Delegated authorities

+Each year, the Trustees and the Exec Board agree a set of targets for turnover and profitability, based on the financial modelling of the business plan.
+The Exec Board are then responsible for delivering on that plan, and report up to the Trustees on progress each quarter.\
+\
+The Exec Board is responsible for the day to day leadership and management of the business.
+The sections set out below describe how the financial aspects of that management are organised.

+1. **Salary costs.**

+   The Exec Board agrees the pay policy.
+Individual directors can set salaries within the policy.
+Should there be any need for an exception to the policy, this must be agreed by the Exec Board. \
+   \
+   Each client-facing director is responsible for delivering the target gross margin produced by their teams.
+They can hire (or if necessary, reduce headcount) for their area.
+Any proposal to reduce headcount by redundancy (rather than natural attrition) needs to be agreed at the Exec Board.  \
+   \
+   Each central-services Director has provision made in the plan for their staffing costs.
+They can hire up to the level of that provision, as long as financial performance is on track.
+Any proposal to increase headcount beyond that cost envelope must be agreed by the Exec Board.
+Should financial performance mean that central costs need to be reduced, any plant to reduce headcount by redundancy must be agreed by the Exec Board.

+2. **Other staff costs**